 CULS Mooting is dedicated to promoting the passion for mooting and advocacy among both law and non-law students at Cambridge University.

 CULS Mooting occupies a central role in Cambridge’s illustrious mooting history.
-We are host to various mooting competitions such as the De Smith Moot and the Fledglings Moot organised by Blackstone and Quadrant Chambers respectively, as well as the Brick Court Moot amongst others.
+We are host to various mooting competitions such as the De Smith Moot organised by One Essex Court and the Fledglings Moot, as well as the BPP Team Moot amongst others.

 Further afield, our mooters have fared well against other universities across the UK and the world, and have had the opportunity to be judged by distinguished barristers and judges.